This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Cigarette Smoking and your Health

-Nicotine and other chemicals found in tobacco damage every cell in your body.
+Nicotine and other chemicals found in tobacco and e-cigarettes can damage every cell in your body.
 Even if you are a light smoker, you have an increased risk for cancer, heart disease, and lung disease.
 If you are pregnant or have diabetes, smoking increases your risk for complications.
+Nicotine can affect an adolescent's developing brain.
+This can lead to trouble thinking, learning, or paying attention.

 - You reduce your risk for heart disease, blood clots, heart attack, and stroke.

 - You reduce your risk for lung infections, and diseases such as pneumonia, asthma, chronic bronchitis, and emphysema.

 - You improve your body's ability to heal and to fight infections.

 Benefits to the health of others if you stop smoking:

 - You lower the risks for lung cancer and heart disease in nonsmoking adults.